lucamegh/ReusableView/README.md

 ## Installation

-Portal is distributed using [Swift Package Manager](https://swift.org/package-manager).
+ReusableView is distributed using [Swift Package Manager](https://swift.org/package-manager).
 To install it into a project, simply add it as a dependency within your Package.swift manifest:
 ```swift
 let package = Package(
     ...